victorfiz/victorfiz.github.io/_posts/2024-12-15-blessings-of-dimensionality.md

 $$

 <details>
-<summary>If you have seen this equation before, we have a straighforward proof that the volume tends to zero.</summary>
+<summary>If this equation is familiar to you, you can pretty quickly see that the volume tends to zero.</summary>

 $$